nasa/Transform-to-Open-Science/docs/Area1_Engagement/Community_Panels/20221005_community_panel.md

-# TOPS Community Panel October 2022
+# October 2022 Community Panel

 **Where:** Public (Hybrid) meeting online and at NASA JPL in Pasadena, CA
 **When:** 5-6 October 2022